huatuostudio/PowerShell/README.md

 My collection of frequently used PowerShell scripts.

-Currently, I'm working with SQL2016 and the latest PowerShell.
+Currently, I'm working with SQL 2016 and the latest PowerShell.

 Happy for everyone to use or update.